-The Tory Government (a bit bizarre) has reduced the taxes that a Labour Government had imposed on land-based bingo.
-This had the effect of strangling investment and the closure of many bingo halls in the United Kingdom.
+The Tory Government (a bit bizarre) has reduced the taxes imposed by a Labour Government on land-based Bingo.
+It had the effect of strangling investment and the closure of many bingo halls in the United Kingdom.

-If you did not know that Bingo Halls pay an extra 5% in tax compared to all other forms of gambling then you do now.This is a patently unfair extra tax on a form of entertainment that is enjoyed by millions in the UK.
+If you did not know that Bingo Halls pay an extra 5% tax compared to all other forms of gambling, then you do now.
+It is a patently unfair additional tax on a form of entertainment that gets enjoyed by millions in the UK.

-The current Coalition Government has dragged its heels preferring to keep the Tax Revenues coming in and not heeding the Big Society calls that David Cameron made.
+The current Coalition Government has dragged its heels, preferring to keep the Tax Revenues coming in and not heeding the Big Society calls that David Cameron made.

 There is no reason for Bingo to be taxed at 20% when Horse Racing and Casino activities get taxed at 15%.
 It is a case of using the UK’s most popular form of entertainment, the game of Bingo, to generate extra taxation revenues.

 Even though there are many signatures on the petition, there is still time to add to the number of people who support this campaign.
 You can do so online via the Boost Bingo Petition here.